factorhouse/kpow/secure-config/README.md

 #### Download the latest Kpow JAR file

-The latest Kpow JAR artifact is always listed in our [CHANGELOG.md](https://github.com/factorhouse/kpow/blob/main/CHANGELOG.md#latest-release-artifacts) file.
+The latest Kpow JAR artifact is always listed in our [release notes](https://factorhouse.io/releases).

 #### Generate a master encryption key